Spam Onigiri Recipe

 • To form the onigiri, you can use a mold like I did or shape it by hand.
 If using a mold, follow the instructions according to the package.

 If shaping by hand, wet both hands and using two fingers, dip it in the bowl with salt.
 Rub the salt into the palm of your hands until evenly coated.
 Grab about 1/4 cup rice and flatten it out on the palm of your hand.
-Place 1 to 2 tablespoons of the crab-filling mixture in the center.
+Place 1 to 2 tablespoons of the Spam mixture in the center.
 Top with some more rice and press it down so the rice on top sticks to the rice on the bottom.
 Using your palms, apply pressure and shape the onigiri into a triangle.
 To create a triangle shape, make the palm of one hand flat and make a 90-degree angle with the other hand.
 Shape the rice ball using this formation while rotating.
 Be sure to apply pressure when shaping!
 This may take some practice and a few tries.

 • Carefully coat the edges of the onigiri in furikake seasoning.
 Wrap in a seaweed sheet right before serving and enjoy!